 Now, we understand that "hate" here is not an emotional quality.
 It's just showing the distinction between God's choice of you and some other person.
 So we have nothing—absolutely nothing—to brag of before God.
 It was simply, purely, absolutely, His purpose that made you sitting here, rather than elsewhere.

 Our calling—like Israel's—is completely and totally an act of God's love, because of His grace.
-We won't even turn to I Corinthians 1 (beginning in verse 26), where Paul reminds us of our very humble beginning.
+We will not even turn to I Corinthians 1 (beginning in verse 26), where Paul reminds us of our very humble beginning.
 Not many high, not many mighty, not many great are chosen.
 Paul makes our qualities abundantly clear.
-But I want to turn I Corinthians 4, because I do want you to see how Paul expresses his recognition of this here.
+But I do want to turn I Corinthians 4, because I do want you to see how Paul expresses his recognition of this here.

-If I have a gift, if Bill Cherry has a gift—if any of these men who have been up here have a gift—it is something that was given to them, so that they could serve the Body.
+If I have a gift—if any of these men who have been up here have a gift—it is something that was given to them, so that they could serve the Body.
 Do you understand that?
 And you have your gifts—and you are, at God's intention, to serve the Body and glorify Him by using you gifts for the well-being of the Body.
 One of the major things is simply overcoming and growing.
 As we overcome and as we grow, and as the love develops and the fear of God develops, our gifts become honed—and they become more and more useful for the well-being of the Body, and for making the witness, and for being the kind of example that we should be.

 You may have gifts of being compassionate, and sensitive, and serving, and caring, and giving, and being hospitable.
 And your prayers may be the kind that really hit God's ears and make Him respond warmly, as a blessing to His people.
 Some people's prayers, I am sure, are better than others are.
-There are others, who are really effective, and they may be somebody who doesn't look at that great on the outside; but, boy, they have persuasion with God.
+There are others, who are really effective, and they may be somebody who does not look at that great on the outside; but, boy, they have persuasion with God.
 And they are serving the Body—quietly, in secret.
 Nobody knows what they said, but it is moving God to do things.

 So our gift does not have to be something that is publicly displayed.
 But it is so helpful—to our relationships with each other and with God—when we really recognize, and acknowledge, and understand, and rightly apply this principle that God wrote here through Paul.
 "What do you have that you have not received?"
 Every breath of air we receive, because God gives it to us.
 He could wipe it away in a second, if He wanted to; and all life would cease.

-Let's go to another place, also in the Corinthians:
+Let us go to another place, also in the Corinthians: